lorenzocarlini/arduino_temperature_station/README.md

   - Remote commands to override or manually activate various functions
   - Automatic device report every 5 minutes (3000ms)

-  >If you need a Multi-platform TCP Client, checkout my other project [STCP]
+  >If you need a Multi-platform TCP Client, checkout [STCP]

   >This software requires a compatible Ethernet Shield to properly work.

 ## Currently working commands: